 February 2005 ) that the iMac G5 system is “whisper-quiet.”
 Who are you kidding?
 The G5 is not a quiet computer—let alone whisper-quiet—by any stretch of the imagination.

 The iMac G5s we reviewed had fans that were commendably quiet.
 But you’re right—there have been many reports to the contrary since then.
 We’re looking at those reports now to see whether they merit coverage.—Ed.

 Simon Ringsmuth – The computer held up by the Editors’ Choice figurine (February 2005) appears to be a Mac SE.
 Why the SE?
 Macworld doled out the first Eddy Awards in 1985, when the hottest Mac around was the 512K.
 The SE didn’t debut until 1987.
 The 512K or the original 128K would be a better choice.

 The original Eddy was holding up a Mac Plus.
 At a later date—around 1990—we revised the statue to use the form factor of the Mac SE and Classic.
 It has remained so ever since.—Ed.

 Stop Your Sobbing

-column?
+Scott Brown – What is it with your Feedback column?
 In every issue, it’s mostly complaints.
 For example, in the March issue, 11 of the 12 letters were negative in tone, if not outright complaints.
 I don’t want propaganda, but I’d like to see some balance in the column.
 Otherwise, you should call it “Whine Bar.”

-– A Harley-Davidson is only a motorcycle, and a computer is only a tool, folks.
+Ray Schoch – A Harley-Davidson is only a motorcycle, and a computer is only a tool, folks.
 Sure, I prefer the Apple version to the Microsoft version of this particular tool, but that shouldn’t mean I have to spend a month’s income every year to replace it.
 It makes neither economic nor ecological sense to toss aside expensive and perfectly serviceable tools simply because they’re not the latest and shiniest.